yliyanage/Accident-Detection/pages/feat_extract.md

  Since the speed observations are real values, we get a symmetric spectrum aroung S/2.
 Hence, we consider the d.c. component, i.e., the zero frequency component, the fundermental frequency component and all its harmonics up to S/2 as features at time k.

-Further, to speed-up the process of computing these features, we utilize a fast-fourier transofrm algorithm to compute discrete fourier transform, which results in reducing the number of computations from $\mathcal(O)(S^2)$ to O(Slog(S)).
+Further, to speed-up the process of computing these features, we utilize a fast-fourier transofrm algorithm to compute discrete fourier transform, which results in reducing the number of computations from $\mathcal(O)(S^2)$ to $O(Slog(S))$.

 $S^2$